Poland-Belarus border: Repatriated Iraqi migrants arrive home | DW | 18.11.2021

 Belarusian Authorities have said that some 7,000 migrants are in the country.
 President Alexander Lukashenko has proposed returning 5,000 migrants to their home countries and urged the EU to take 2,000 of the stranded migrants in a phone call with German Chancellor Angela Merkel.

-German Interior Minister Horst Seehofer rejected the alleged Belarusian proposal to Merkel as "misinformation."
+German Interior Minister Horst Seehofer rejected an alleged Belarusian proposal to Merkel as "misinformation."
 Following talks with his Polish counterpart, Seehofer said that Germany "will not take in refugees."

 The EU border agency Frontex is working with the Polish and Iraqi authorities on arranging charter flights from Poland.